Get Tech Tips

-I sent out an email not long ago to a well known OEM seeking approval to use small portions of their bulletin content (with attribution) for some tech tips.
-Last I heard their lawyers were looking into it.
+Not long ago, I sent out an email to a well-known OEM.
+I was seeking approval to use small portions of their bulletin content (with attribution) for some tech tips.
+Last I heard, their lawyers were looking into it.

-We get this a lot in the education side of the trade, a fear of “plagurizing” or saying the wrong thing so someone gets sued and then out of the OTHER side of their mouths comes complaints about the “skills gap” and difficulties in education.
+We get this a lot in the education side of the trade: a fear of “plagiarizing” or saying the wrong thing, so someone gets sued, and then out of the OTHER side of their mouths comes complaints about the “skills gap” and difficulties in education.

-Obviously, if someone is directly copying or republishing your content as their own then that’s a problem and needs to be dealt with.
-Other than that, WHAT IS THE PROBLEM!
+Obviously, if someone is directly copying or republishing your content as their own, that's a problem and needs to be dealt with.
+Other than that, WHAT IS THE PROBLEM!?

-If people are sharing excerpts from your manual or book or bulletin online, do you REALLY think that’s a risk to your brand or business?
+If people share excerpts from your manual or book or bulletin online, do you REALLY think that's a risk to your brand or business?